t-Product and t-STP of Cubic Matrices With Application to Hyper-Networked Systems: Introduction

-The cubic matrix was considered early by \cite{bat81}, and certain products have been proposed.
+The cubic matrix was first studied in \cite{bat81}, and several different types of products of cubic matrices have been proposed.
 Some following works can be found in \cite{tsa83,wei86,wan02}.
-Though the products proposed by them have received some applications in chemical systems etc., they did not receive wide usages because of the complexity of the products.
+Though the products proposed by them have received some applications in chemical systems etc., they were not widely utilized due to the high computational complexity.

-Recently, the t-product of cubic matrices was proposed by Kilmer et al., \cite{kil11,kil13,arz18}.
-It has been used for image processing \cite{kil13,zha16}, physical systems \cite{cha22,lun20}, biological systems\cite{na22}, etc. and has been shown to be a useful tool in dealing with problems involving cubic matrices.
-Particularly, the t-product based dynamic (control) systems over cubic matrices has attracted considerable attention from control community \cite{kho15,hoo21}.
-A systematic introduction can be found in \cite{cche24}.
+Recently, the t-product of cubic matrices proposed by Kilmer et al., \cite{kil11,kil13,arz18}, emerged as a highly effective tool for tensor operations.
+It has been used for image processing \cite{kil13,zha16}, physical systems \cite{cha22,lun20}, biological systems \cite{na22}, etc. and has been shown to be a useful tool in dealing with problems involving cubic matrices.

+Particularly, the t-product based dynamic (control) systems over cubic matrices have attracted considerable attention from the control community for their algebraic richness and representational capacity \cite{kho15,hoo21}.
+A systematic introduction of tensor-based systems can be found in \cite{cche24}.

+A t-product based dynamic (control) system has its state variable in hypermatrix form.
+If the slices of a hypermatrix are considered as a set of state variables, then the hypermatrix puts all sets of state variables together.
+Then the system can describe the interaction among sets.
+For instance, when a hybrid system is considered, the first slice of variables may be logical, and the second slice of variables may be conventional, say, continuous-time variables.
+Then the hypermatrix form dynamic system can be used to describe the interaction between logical and continuous variables.

+The t-product based dynamic (control) systems have been used to solve some real-world problems, for example, (1) biological system (see \cite{yah19} and the references therein); (2) engineering and physics \cite{dan18}; (3) Image processing \cite{cche21,ben17}; (4) control design \cite{cche21b,mao24}, etc.

+{ Despite its advantages, the t-product imposes strict dimensional constraints that limit modeling flexibility.
+To solve this, in this paper we try to extend the dimension-keeping semi-tensor product (DK-STP) of matrices to cubic matrices and propose the so-called DK-STP based dynamic (control) systems, to overcome the weakness of t-product based systems. }